maria1neu/maria1neu/README.md

 - 👋 Hi, I’m @maria1neu
-- 👀 I’m interested in: soccer and food
-- 🌱 I’m currently learning: How to code and navigate lfie
+- 🌱 I’m currently learning: How to code and navigate life
 - 💞️ I’m looking to collaborate on: Anything
 - 📫 How to reach me: Email
 - 😄 Pronouns: She/her